openharmony/docs/en/device-dev/driver/driver-hdf-manage.md

 -   The  **match\_attr**  attribute can be added to a node.
 Its value is a globally unique character string.
 During configuration parsing, the query interface can be invoked to query the nodes with the attribute based on the attribute value.

-## Data Types<a name="section96521601302"></a>
+### Data Types<a name="section177001259134"></a>

-Attributes automatically use built-in data types, including integers, strings, arrays, and booleans.
+Attributes automatically use built-in data types, including integer, string, array, and boolean.
 You do not need to explicitly specify the data type for the attribute values.

 **Integer**